What you need to become an assessor

 REAL assessor training workshops

-These workshops are for people who have gained 4098 through a training provider and who have not attended a one day REAL workshop to complete their assessor registration.
+These workshops are for people who have gained 4098 through a training provider and who must attend a one day REAL assessor training workshop to complete their assessor registration.

 For more information about REAL assessor training workshops, please the Careerforce Assessor Team: